 ’19-20 Panini Prizm Purple Fast Break

-I don’t necessarily want to focus too much on parallels for this list, but this one is just too perfect.
+I don’t necessarily want to focus too much on parallel cards for this list, but this one is just too perfect.
 The purple disco variant of Prizm’s Fast Break just looks incredible with the Lakers’ purple and gold.
 This Kobe Bryant card features a more seasoned Laker great with the ball in hand looking to attack.

 Panini Prizm launched on December 4, 2019 — just a bit less than two months before Kobe passed away.
 It’s one of the last cards to grace us with his picture while he was still with us.

 ’17-18 NBA Hoops Premium Career Tribute

 Kobe had the heart of a champion.
 Oh, he was a champion too.
 Five times over.
 Not too shabby.